ralph-holden/ARCTiC/README.md

 ## Jupyter Notebooks

-- In the `notebooks` directory, there are additional jupyter notebooks that were used for augmentation (`augmentation.ipynb`), data split ('split_train_val_test.ipynb'), and examples of training and evaluation scripts.
+- In the `notebooks` directory, there are additional jupyter notebooks that were used for augmentation (`augmentation.ipynb`), data split (`split_train_val_test.ipynb`), and examples of training and evaluation scripts.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-### GNU General Public License v3.0

-This project is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This project is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html) for more details.